powsybl/powsybl.github.io/docs/timeseries/index.md

 }
 ```

-We can see that an uncompress data chunk is juste a double array and an offset.
-It defines values associated to instant of the time index from offset to offset + values.length.
+We can see that an uncompress data chunk is modelled with a double array and an offset.
+It defines values associated to
+instants of the time index from `offset` to `offset + values.length`.

-To compress the chunk using [RLE](https://fr.wikipedia.org/wiki/Run-length_encoding) compression:
+The folowing example shows how to compress the chunk using [RLE](https://fr.wikipedia.org/wiki/Run-length_encoding)
+compression algorithm:
 ```java
 DoubleDataChunk compressedChunk = chunk.tryToCompress();
 System.out.println(compressedChunk.toJson());